mrwhistles/chromebook_kernel_builder/README.md

 # chromebook_kernel_build
  Docker container that builds the chromiumos kernel for chromebooks that run traditional deb based GNU/Linux distributions.
+I'm running this using windows docker desktop (v19.03.13).

 ## Clone it all: